asselitx/manifest/README-Prototype.md

                             and all are enabled when verbose.
 Use an empty <flags>
                             value to disable all.

-To target platform versions less than version 8, use the --no-cdata flag:

-`esdl build-binding --no-cdata --manifest <path/to/manifest.xml>`

 Note that the `-I | --include-path` option is not yet implemented.
-All script include paths in the template must be absolute.
+All script include paths in the `<em:configure>` section must be absolute.